stevenelson35/stevenelson35.github.io/all_collections/_posts/2024-07-11-return-through-ridgefield.md

 ![McDonalds]({{ site.pics_url }}20240729_220131.jpg)

-One small city we stopped for a restroom in was near Sandy Hook.
+We stopped for a restroom in a small town near Sandy Hook.

 Once we got to Danbury we saw the familiar mall intersection with Dick's and LL Bean (not shown).